surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 20.0.0-dev.2 (2025/06/13)**
+**Version 20.0.0-dev.3 (2025/06/13)**

 * **New Features**
-	* Added 'areaServed', 'hasOfferCatalog', and 'provider' properties for the Schema Service type.
+	* Added 'areaServed', 'hasOfferCatalog', and 'provider' properties for the Schema Service and Organization types.
 * **Improvements**
 	* Added options in the Document SSO metabox for the Schema Service type:
 		* Provider Org.